vertcitron/vue-google-api/README.md

 VUE_APP_CLIENTID=your_client_id.apps.googleusercontent.com
 VUE_APP_APIKEY=your_api_key
 VUE_APP_SCOPE=your_application_scope
 ```
+You can also add a VUE_APP_DISCOVERYDOCS key / value if you need.

 This file will not be versionned by git and will remain local in your computer.

 Otherwise you can modify the `main.js` file to directly introduce these values if you don't want to use a .env file.